JunghareNikita/django-blog/README.md

 # quick start:

-To get this projects up and running locally on your computer 1)Assumming you hav python setup run the following commond: python manage.py makemigrations python manage.py migrate
+To get this projects up and running locally on your computer.
+1)Assumming you hav python setup run the following commond: python manage.py makemigrations python manage.py migrate